Advice/reminder for the driver

 Wristband the driver badge received at the briefing (otherwise forbidden to enter the track).

-If you take a passenger with you, check that he/she has his/her badge on his/her wrist and make sure he/she is safe and comfortable (helmet attached, belt/harness buckled, door/window closed).
-During the first lap and during the whole stint, make sure that he/she is okay by giving a mutual hand signal (e.g. thumbs up, thumbs down).
+If you take a passenger (m/w) with you, check that he has his badge on his wrist and make sure he is safe and comfortable (helmet attached, belt/harness buckled, door/window closed).
+During the first lap and during the whole stint, make sure that he is okay by giving a mutual hand signal (e.g. thumbs up, thumbs down).
 Never splurge.
 Drive within the limits of your ability, otherwise a crash is preprogrammed.